interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 > _&lt;raw bytes of response&gt;_

-### Idempotence
+## Idempotence

 Idempotent requests ensure each side effect only happens once, even though the same request may be called multiple times.
 For example, if a request to perform a settlement fails due to a network connection error, [idempotence](https://en.wikipedia.org/wiki/Idempotence) prevents a client from accidentally triggering multiple settlements when it retries the request.

-#### Performing idempotent requests
+### Performing idempotent requests

 Requests to settle or requests to credit incoming settlements MUST include an idempotency key, or globally unique string, within an `Idempotency-Key: <key>` header.
-To avoid collisions, this key MUST be derived from a cryptographically secure source of randomness, such as a v4 UUID.
+To avoid collisions, this key MUST be derived from a cryptographically secure source of randomness.

-#### Recommended retry behavior
+### Recommended retry behavior

 If the client receives no response, it MUST retry the request with the same idempotency key.

 To prevent overwhelming the server, the client SHOULD exponentially backoff each retry attempt and add random "jitter" to vary the retry interval.
 After several failed attempts, the client MUST rollback any side effects it performed, such as [refunding balances](#double-entry-bookkeeping).

-#### Handling idempotent requests
+### Handling idempotent requests

 Endpoints to settle and endpoints to credit incoming settlements MUST support idempotency keys.